Significant healthcare and community service costs

 - for permanent visa applicants this is generally 5 years, or 3 years if you are aged 75 or older

-If you have a permanent or ongoing condition with a reasonably predictable course, the MOC will estimate what your condition will cost the community over your remaining life expectancy.
+If you have a permanent or ongoing condition with a reasonably predictable course, the MOC will estimate what your condition will cost the community over your remaining life expectancy up to a maximum of 10 years.

 Having a disease or health condition does not always mean you will not meet the health requirement due to significant costs.
 The likely costs will depend on what kind of disease or condition you have and how severe it is.